ISCHEMIC STROKE / CLASSIFICATION AND PATHOGENESIS

 - grade 2 – moderate opacification

-- grade 3 – extensive opacification without outlining the endocardium
+- grade 3 – extensive opacification without endocardial outlining

-- grade 4 – extensive opacification with the endocardial definition
+- grade 4 – extensive opacification with endocardial definition

 - grade 1 – minimal opacification of the left ventricle